artur-sak13/CS421/mps/mp6-scheme/README.md

 and lists.
 When you feed such a value to the evaluator, the evaluator treats it as an expression and evaluates it!

+Now we'll describe what the different values mean, and provide some examples.

 ### Kinds of values

 1. `Symbol`